 Should I remortgage?

+“Should I remortgage?” – the answer is yes, under certain circumstances.
 The main reason to remortgage is to reduce your monthly repayments.
-Reason why you shouldn’t include an increase in interest rates or having to pay an Early Repayment Charge (ERC).
+Reasons why you shouldn’t include an increase in interest rates or having to pay an Early Repayment Charge (ERC).

 Why do people remortgage?

 There can be various reasons to remortgage but usually it is to get yourself a better deal such as a lower interest rate or a mortgage that suits your situation better like fixing the interest rate for a certain amount of time.

 It may be that you wish to take out some of the equity in your property for other purposes such as an onwards purchase etc.